arlee-shelby/BasicNabEnvSetup/README.md

 ```
 git clone https://gitlab.com/NabExperiment/pyNab.git
 ```
-Add nabPy path to your environment: To add path, you need to add the parent directory of the package you want to add, in this case nabPy is in the parent pyNab/src direcotry
+Add nabPy path to your environment: To add path, you need to add the parent directory of the package you want to add, in this case nabPy is in the parent pyNab/src directory
 ```
 conda-develop /path/to/your/conda/environment/pyNab/src
 ```